 Bladder Testing Unnecessary?

-Research from UC San Diego's Dr. Charles Nager shows that invasive bladder testing before incontinence surgery may not provided added benefit.
-Read more or watch a video of Dr. Nager explaining the research.
+Research from Dr. Charles Nager shows that invasive bladder testing before incontinence surgery may not provide added benefit.

 - Botox bladder injections